 Lying in the foothills of the Sierra Nevada, Granada was the last stronghold of the Moors in Spain.
 Today, Arabic architecture, Christian influences and Moroccan culture fuse to create Spain’s most important historical city.
 Here are the best things to do in Granada.

-By: Paul Healy | Last Updated: | Comments & Questions
+By: Paul Healy | Last Updated: | Jump to Comments

-For the Moors (Arab and Berber Muslims in Spain), life was something glorious.
+For the Moors (Arab and Berber Muslims in Spain), life was glorious.
 In their practice of Islam, learning was cherished, magnificent architecture was celebrated, and science and philosophy were valued pursuits.

 Most importantly, life was to be enriched with pleasure.

-The Moors ruled parts of southern Spain and possibly Madrid for almost 800 years.
-The Catholic Monarchs steadily captured their lands until Granada became their final stronghold.
-In 1492, Granada also fell, but not before a remarkable legacy had been left behind.
+The Moors ruled parts of southern Spain for almost 800 years.
+The Catholic Monarchs steadily captured their lands until Granada became the final Moorish stronghold.

 Today, a mix of romantic Islamic architecture with a Christian coating sits alongside bohemian cafes and flamenco cave clubs.